What we know about the fire that brought London's Heathrow Airport to a standstill

 Here’s a look at what’s happening and its impact on air travel.

-A fire at an electrical substation in west London, about 2 miles (3 kilometers) from the airport, knocked out power to Heathrow Airport just before midnight on Thursday.
+A fire at an electrical substation in west London, about 2 miles (3 kilometers) from the airport, knocked out power to Heathrow Airport just late Thursday.

 The “significant power outage” forced officials to shut the airport until 11:59 p.m. on Friday “to maintain the safety of our passengers and colleagues.”

-The London Fire Brigade said 10 fire engines and 70 firefighters responded to a fire at the substation that was reported at 11:23 p.m. on Thursday.
-The fire has been contained but firefighters will remain at the scene throughout Friday, the fire brigade said.
+The London Fire Brigade said that 10 fire engines and 70 firefighters responded to a fire at the substation that was reported at 11:23 p.m. on Thursday.
+The blaze has been contained but firefighters will remain at the scene throughout Friday, the fire department said.

-Energy Secretary Ed Miliband said the “catastrophic” fire appeared to have knocked out a backup generator as well as the electrical substation that supplies power to Heathrow Airport.
+U.K. Energy Secretary Ed Miliband said that the “catastrophic” fire appeared to have knocked out a backup generator as well as the electrical substation that supplies power to Heathrow Airport.

-National Grid, which maintains energy infrastructure in Britain, said the fire damaged equipment at the substation and crews are working to restore power supplies as quickly as possible.
-Power had been restored to 62,000 customers by 6 a.m. local time, but 4,900 were still without electricity.
+National Grid, which maintains energy infrastructure in Britain, said that the blaze damaged equipment at the substation and crews are working to restore power supplies as quickly as possible.
+Power had been restored to the local community by early afternoon.

-The cause is still under investigation, and officials said there was “no suggestion” of foul play.
+The cause is still under investigation, and officials said that there was “no suggestion” of foul play.

-But the Metropolitan Police said counterterror detectives were leading the investigation into its cause because of the fire’s impact on critical national infrastructure.
+But the Metropolitan Police said that counterterrorism detectives were leading the investigation into its cause because of the fire’s impact on critical national infrastructure.

 “We don’t know the cause of this fire.
 It’s obviously an unprecedented event,” Miliband said, adding that the fire and subsequent shutdown of Heathrow raises questions about the resilience of the country’s key infrastructure.

-The disruption disrupted travel plans of the roughly 200,000 people who were expected to travel through Heathrow on Friday.
+The disruption impacted travel plans of around 200,000 people who were expected to travel through Heathrow on Friday.
 Heathrow advised passengers not to travel to the airport and to contact their airlines to rebook flights.

 Heathrow-bound aircraft have landed at Schiphol Airport in Amsterdam; Shannon Airport in western Ireland; Glasgow, Scotland; Manchester, England; Charles de Gaulle in Paris; Lyon, France; and Frankfurt, Germany, among others.